 The Kentucky Union Railway (KU) is a former railroad that extended for 95 miles from Lexington to Jackson, Kentucky.

 During the 1850s, speculators had proposed a railroad from Lexington southeast through the coalfields of Kentucky and onward to Bluefield, Virginia.
-4.1 The Kentucky Union Railway Company was chartered on March 10, 1854, 4.2 with the intention to construct a railroad from Newport or Covington in the northern reaches of the state to central Kentucky and down south either via Pound Gap, Pennington Gap or Cumberland Gap to Big Stone Gap, Virginia.
+4.1 The Kentucky Union Railway Company was chartered on March 10, 1854, 4.2 with the intention to construct a railroad from Newport or Covington in the northern reaches of the state to central Kentucky and down south either via Pound Gap, Pennington Gap, or Cumberland Gap to Big Stone Gap, Virginia.
 The KU would then interchange with the Virginia & Tennessee Railroad.
 4.2 The Civil War delayed any further consideration of the railroad.
 But after the war had concluded, a rush to construct railroads was on due to the speculative trading of railroad securities.
 Within that, the Kentucky Union Railroad Company was incorporated in 1872 to reach those coal and timber resources, headed by William Tarr and James M. Thomas of Paris and Thomas J. Megibben of Cynthiana, all distillers.
-Others from Paris, Lexington, and Louisville invested into the line, as well as others from New York.
+Others from Paris, Lexington, and Louisville invested in the line, as well as others from New York.

 The KU hired engineer William W. Duffield to survey a route into the southeast mountains.
 4.2 It was also during this time that the Land Department of the railroad had acquired or leased over 500,000 acres in Perry, Letcher, and Breathitt counties under the direction of Captain James M. Thomas.
 Also, Thomas secured right-of-way from local landowners, some of who donated the land to the railroad since it increased the value of their property.